 Bladder/urethra – in weeks 3-4 of treatment it is common to start to get some or all of the following: increased frequency of urine, especially at night; stinging or burning while passing urine; a sense of not fully emptying the bladder; a poorer stream than before.
 These symptoms are usually mild to moderate but can be worse if there were significant urinary problems before treatment.

-Rectum – it is common in the second half of treatment that the bowel motions may be a bit more frequent or there is a sense to needing to go more frequently or urgently to open the bowels though not much may be passed.
-There may be some more mucous production, excess wind and/or discomfort on opening bowels.
+Rectum – Bowel motions may become more frequent in the second half of treatment or there may be a need to go more frequently or urgently to open the bowels.
+There may be some more mucous discharge, excess wind and/or discomfort on opening bowels.
 Diarrhoea is very uncommon.

 What can help reduce side effects?

 Resting as needed can help with fatigue though some men find regular exercise helps as well.
 During treatment patients are given advice about their bowels and bladder and are encouraged to drink plenty of water especially in the earlier part of the day and to keep the motions soft and easy to pass.
-Over the counter medicines can help with stinging in the urine.
-If bowel symptoms are more severe, suppositories can prescribed by the doctor though this is quite unusual with modern radiation therapy.
-These side effects are rarely severe with modern targeted radiation therapy and commonly settle quickly after treatment.
+Over the counter medicines can help with burning and stinging when passing urine.
+If bowel symptoms are more severe, suppositories can be prescribed by the doctor but this is quite unusual with modern radiation therapy.
+These side effects are rarely severe with modern targeted radiation therapy and commonly settle soon after treatment.

 Side effects well after treatment (Late or long-term side effects)

 Late side effects may occur a few months or years after treatment though they are much more rare than early side effects.
 Depending on the problem these may occur once and then go or may be more persistent over the long term or may come and go over time.

 Local side effects